Indigenous Voice to Parliament: Rudd and Gillard governments

 While the Rudd government also endorsed constitutional recognition, formal consultation with Indigenous leaders on a new proposal did not begin again until 2012 under the Gillard government.
 This resulted in the creation of an expert panel, which recommended, amongst other things, the insertion of a prohibition on racial discrimination.
 The report was not acted on by the government and was criticised by the opposition.
 Debate continued to stall for the remainder of Labor's time in office until 2014.

 Kirribilli statement and Referendum Council

 Incoming prime minister Tony Abbott was opposed to substantive constitutional change, arguing in his 2014 Neville Bonner oration that the goal is to "acknowledge Aboriginal people in the Constitution without otherwise changing it".
 However, in 2015 over 40 Indigenous leaders presented the Kirribilli Statement.
 It rejected non-substantive changes, stating:

 A minimalist approach that provides recognition in the Constitution’s preamble, removes section 25 and moderates the race power section 51(xxvi) does not go far enough, and would not be acceptable to Aboriginal and Torres Strait Islander peoples.

-This statement resulted in the created of the bi-partisan creation of the Referendum Council by new prime minister Malcolm Turnbull.
+This statement resulted in the creation of the bi-partisan creation of the Referendum Council by new prime minister Malcolm Turnbull.